Andre Kostelanetz: Personal life

-His first wife was actress/singer Sarah Loy; they were married from 1923 to 1937, when the marriage was dissolved.
-He was then married to soprano Lily Pons from 1938 to 1958, when they divorced.
+His first wife was soprano Lily Pons from 1938 to 1958, when they divorced.
 They owned a home in Palm Springs, California which was built in 1955.
 In 1960 he married Sara Gene Orcutt; the marriage lasted several years.
-All three unions were childless.
+Both unions were childless.

 His brother, Boris Kostelanetz (1911–2006), was a prominent tax defense lawyer.

 Death

 After the December 31, 1979 concert with the San Francisco Symphony Orchestra, Kostelanetz left for a vacation in Haiti.
 While in Haiti, Kostelanetz contracted pneumonia and died on January 13, 1980, aged 78.

 Discography (partial)

 Many of the early LP releases were actually re-releases of albums released earlier on 78 rpm records.
 Musical Comedy Favorites, for example, was released as Volume 1 (album M-430) in late 1940 for songs 1 through 8, and Volume 2 (M-502) in 1941 for the remaining 8 songs on the second side of the LP.

 Four of Kostelanetz's albums made the Billboard Hot 200, no match for his Columbia easy listening rivals Ray Conniff and Percy Faith but typical of many of popular instrumental easy listening artists of the day whose audience did not buy their albums immediately upon release but bought them over the years.